Disclosures and Conflicts of Interest

 |Jane Smith, MD||123 Drug Company||Royalty|

-*Relationship refers to receipt of royalties, consultantship, funding by research grant, receiving honoraria for educational services elsewhere or any other relationship to a commercial interest that provides sufficient reason for disclosure.
+*Relationship refers to receipt of royalties, consultantship, funding by research grant, receiving honoraria for educational services elsewhere or any other relationship to an ineligible company that provides sufficient reason for disclosure.